HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Introduction

-Machine learning approaches offer potential solutions but face two fundamental obstacles at continental scale.
+Translating this potential into practice, however, is challenging because continental-scale deployment faces two fundamental obstacles.
 First, hydrological systems are extremely heterogeneous: discharge spans six orders of magnitude across sites, and flow generation mechanisms vary with climate, physiography, and human modification~\cite{kratzert2019towards,kratzert2022caravan,lees2021hydrological}.
-Models trained on individual sites or small regional datasets fail to generalize to unseen locations.
+Models typically train and evaluate on individual sites or small regional datasets (often fewer than 50 sites), failing to capture the extreme heterogeneity spanning snowmelt-dominated montane systems to ephemeral desert washes to regulated lowland rivers.
+Transfer learning across such diverse regimes remains largely unexplored in hydrological anomaly detection.
 Second, labeled anomaly datasets are scarce.
 Agency quality flags are not designed as ground truth labels that cleanly separate sensor faults from physical phenomena, and comprehensive labeled datasets across thousands of sites do not exist~\cite{dogo2019survey,belay2023unsupervised}.

-Foundation models trained with self-supervised objectives on massive unlabeled datasets provide a path forward~\cite{devlin2019bert,dooley2023forecastpfn}.
-In weather and climate science, transformers pretrained on reanalysis data now match or exceed numerical models for medium-range forecasting~\cite{nguyen2023climax,pathak2022fourcastnet,lam2023graphcast}.
-In hydrology, multi-basin training has enabled transfer learning to ungauged catchments~\cite{kratzert2019towards,kratzert2022caravan}.
-Yet foundation model principles have not been systematically applied to quality control for \emph{in situ} sensor networks, where challenges include extreme scale heterogeneity, irregular multi-site time series, real-time processing requirements, and mandatory human oversight.
+Foundation models provide a path forward~\cite{devlin2019bert,dooley2023forecastpfn}.
+These large networks are pretrained on massive datasets with self-supervised objectives, then transferred to diverse downstream tasks.
+In weather and climate science, ClimaX demonstrated that transformers pretrained on heterogeneous climate reanalysis data with masked token prediction effectively transfer to forecasting, downscaling, and multi-variable prediction across spatiotemporal scales~\cite{nguyen2023climax}.
+Weather foundation models including FourCastNet~\cite{pathak2022fourcastnet}, GraphCast~\cite{lam2023graphcast}, and Pangu-Weather~\cite{bi2023accurate} now achieve medium-range forecast skill competitive with operational numerical weather prediction at orders of magnitude lower computational cost.
+Industrial-scale efforts such as IBM/NASA's Prithvi WxC (2.3B parameters)~\cite{prithvi2024wxc} and Oak Ridge's ORBIT ($>$100B parameters)~\cite{wang2024orbit} are extending this paradigm to multi-variable Earth system prediction.

+In hydrology, Kratzert and colleagues pioneered multi-basin learning by training LSTM networks across hundreds of catchments using the CAMELS dataset~\cite{kratzert2019towards}, demonstrating that models learn generalizable runoff generation processes that transfer to ungauged basins.
+Subsequent work confirmed that diverse training across basins improves predictions despite regional hydrological variation~\cite{gauch2021proper}.
+Remote sensing foundation models pretrained on satellite imagery have shown strong transfer to environmental monitoring tasks~\cite{ali2025environmental}.
+Recent perspectives advocate for foundation models as assistive tools in hydrometeorology when developed with appropriate domain constraints~\cite{ali2025environmental}.